Centralized Security Monitoring for Modern Enterprises

 🛠 ️ Technical Implementation Strategy:

-• Implementation of robust backup and disaster recovery mechanisms
+Implementation of solid backup and disaster recovery mechanisms

 👥 Organizational Success Factors: